Adutoby/vprofile-project/README.md

    - Git Bash or any Code editor of choice
    - Oracle VirtualBox
    - Install Vagrant, and Vagrant Plugins.

+Refer to the `VprofileProjectSetup.pdf` in the repository for guidiance

 # Firstly We Set-up our VMs